Make sure to check this page often for updated scholarship opportunities!

 A: Different scholarships are awarded based on a lot of different criteria.
 Academic scholarships look at a combination of GPA and ACT/SAT scores but there are a lot of other potential scholarships that might work for you and are based on things like extracurricular activities, athletics, clubs, community service or leadership experience.
-Find these by calling the college you plan to attend, visiting the Career Center or following the links listed here under scholarship information.
+Find these by visiting the website of the college you plan to attend.

 Q: Can I apply for more than one scholarship?

 A: Most of the time, yes, you will be able to receive a combination of multiple scholarships as well as financial aid.
 Every scholarship is different, though, so be sure to read the instructions when you are applying.
 Every college is different, too, so if you have any doubt, check with the scholarship office at the college you are applying to.

 Q: What if I receive scholarship offers from more than one college?

 A: That’s awesome – congrats!
 Make certain that you follow the directions to accept your scholarship award.
 If you fail to accept it, or miss the deadline, you could lose that money.
 Once you’ve made your final decision about where you are going to go, contact the other colleges and decline that scholarship money so that it can be made available to other applicants.

 Q: If I want to attend a college or university outside of Utah, what should I do?